clemenko/rke_airgap_install/README.md

 ## Conclusion

-At this point we really good foundation for installing RKE2, Neuvector, Longhorn, and Rancher air gapped.
-The script is meant to be readable if the process needs to be broken down.
-Case in point if there a registry available internally then load the images there.
-The Helm commands will need to be changed to point to that registry.

-If there are any issues, please feel free to reach out.
+**DISCLAIMER - THIS IS NOT MEANT FOR PRODUCTION! - Open a github issue first! - DISCLAIMER**
+---

+Thanks to Hauler, we have a great foundation for installing RKE2, Neuvector, Longhorn, and Rancher air gapped.
+Keep in mind that this script is inteded for Proofs of Concepts and testing!.
+Please reach out to have a deeper conversation about what a PRODUCTION system looks like in your environment.

+Oh and subscribe!

 ![success](img/success.jpg)